-When people think about ways they can make their homes greener, they tend to think they need to have a life whereby their roof is made of solar panels, their garden is a wind farm, they have self-sustaining vegetable patch and gutters that recycle their water.
+When people think about ways they can make their homes greener, they tend to think they need to have a life whereby their roof is made of solar panels, their garden is a wind farm, they have self-sustaining vegetable patch and gutters that recycle their water and also use green cleaning essentials.
 Yes, this would be fantastic.
 It would be the ideal world in which to live, but it isn’t necessary to go to those lengths.

 Doing your part and making your home that little bit greener is just a matter of easy eco-compromises, and that is what we are here to show.
 We’re here to show that going greener can be as simple as changing a light bulb… literally.

 There was a time when energy saving light bulbs emitted that horrid light, but that is no longer the case.
 Now the only difference is that CFL light bulbs emit about 400 pounds fewer greenhouse gases.
 That means they will save you almost seventy percent more energy than incandescent bulbs.